HMS Hind (1785): French Revolutionary Wars

+War of the Second Coalition: On 10 April, 1799 she and sloop HMS Swan captured American merchant sloop "Fair Columbian" off the coast of Florida (29°09′N 78°48′W).
+Eventually Fair Columbian's crew reasserted control of the ship and brought her into Baltimore.

 Napoleonic Wars

 She was refitted at Frindsbury in 1804–1805, and recommissioned at Chatham in June 1805 under Captain Francis Fane for Mediterranean service.
 In April 1808 command passed to Captain Richard Vincent, then in 1809 Captain John Lumley.

 Hind captured the privateer Téméraire, of two guns and 30 men on 29 September 1809 off Milazzo.
 She was four days out of Naples and had not made any captures.

 In 1810 Captain Spelman Swaine replaced Lumley.

 Fate

 She was taken to pieces at Deptford in July 1811.